South Padre Island, Texas

 South Padre Island is a resort town in Cameron County, Texas, United States.
 It is part of the Brownsville-Harlingen metropolitan area.
 The population was 2,066 at the 2020 census.
 The town is located on South Padre Island, a barrier island with the Laguna Madre situated to the leeward of the island and the Gulf of Mexico on the windward flank, along the Texas Gulf Coast.
-South Padre Island is accessible via the Queen Isabella Causeway from the town of Port Isabel.
 South Padre Island is named after José Nicolás Ballí (Padre Ballí), a Catholic priest and settler.

-The island is only accessible via the Queen Isabella Causeway and has become a popular tourist destination for both the spring, summer and for winter Texans.
+The island is only accessible via the Queen Isabella Causeway in Port Isabel and has become a popular tourist destination for both the spring, summer and for winter Texans.
 It features many activities such as ecotourism, fishing, snorkeling, kiteboarding, parasailing, surfing and horse back riding.
 SpaceX Starships are launched from the SpaceX Starbase facility and can be observed across the Brazos Santiago Pass in Boca Chica, Texas.